syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ## Modifying the form field data programmatically

-Programmatically modify the form field data in the pdf document using the `formFields` collection.
+Programmatically modify the form field data in the pdf document using the `getFormFields` method.
 The following code example explains the same.

 {% tabs %}
 {% highlight dart hl_lines="15 16" %}